Move Schedules: Fast persistence computations in coarse dynamic settings: Applications and Experiments

-Of the three steps above, the barcode template computation is both the highest complexity and most demanding computation in practice.
-The number of 2-cells in $\mathcal{A}(M)$ is on the order $O(\kappa^2)$, and $\kappa$ itself is on the order of $O(m^2)$ in the worst case.
-This suggests the computation of the barcode templates is on the order $O(m^5)$, which is effectively intractable for even moderately-sized filtrations.
-In practice, the external stability result from~\cite{landi2014rank} justifies the use of a simple procedure which approximates the module $M$ with a smaller module $M'$ using a grid-like coarsening procedure.
-This coarsening procedure allows the practitioner to restrict the size of $\kappa$ to a relatively small constant, which in-turn dramatically reduces the size of $\mathcal{A}(M)$.
+Despite its elegance, there are significant computational barriers prohibiting the 2-parameter persistence algorithm from being practical.
+An analysis from~\cite{lesnick2015interactive} (using \emph{vineyards}) shows the barcodes template computation requires on the order of $O(m^3 \kappa + m \kappa^2 \log \kappa)$ elementary operations and $O(m \kappa^2)$ storage, where $\kappa$ is a coarseness parameter.
+Since the number of 2-cells in $\mathcal{A}(M)$ is on the order $O(\kappa^2)$, and $\kappa$ itself is on the order of $O(m^2)$ in the worst case, the scaling of the barcode template computation may approach $\approx O(m^5)$---this is both the highest complexity and most time-intensive sub-procedure the RIVET software~\cite{rivet} depends on.
+Despite this significant complexity barrier, in practice the external stability result from~\cite{landi2014rank} justifies the use of a grid-like reduction procedure which approximates the module $M$ with a smaller module $M'$, enabling practitioners to restrict the size of $\kappa$ to a relatively small constant.
+This in-turn dramatically reduces the size of $\mathcal{A}(M)$ and thus the number of barcode templates to compute.
+Moreover, the ordering of barcode templates given by the dual graph traversal implies that adjacent template points should be relatively close---so long as $\kappa$ is not too small---suggesting adjacent templates may productively share computations due to the high similarity of their associated filtrations.
+Indeed, as algorithm~\ref{alg:schedule} was designed for precisely such a computation, 2-parameter persistence is prototypical of the class of methods that stand to benefit from \emph{moves}.